reijjo/reijjo/README.md

 -->

 ## About me
-* Student at [Hive Helsinki](http://www.hive.fi), a 42-coding school in Helsinki, Finland. :flag_fi:
+* Student at [Hive Helsinki](http://www.hive.fi), a 42-coding school in Helsinki, Finland.
 *
 *